9/25/24

 • Collected Poems, Wendell Berry (Great stress relief.
 Beautiful and thought-provoking poems.)

-• The Angles of Light, Luci Shaw (Beautiful poetry from a Christian perspective.)
-I also enjoyed her collection of Christmas poems, Accompanied by Angels
+• The Angles of Light, Luci Shaw (I also enjoyed her collection of Christmas poems, Accompanied by Angels.)

 • Collected Poems, Gerard Manley Hopkins (Probably my favorite book of poems.)